yaskovdev/blog/_posts/2018-04-30-happy-birthday-mr-johnson.md

 ### The Lesson Learned

-Never allow your unit tests to depend on _anything_ external.
+To make sure that no "Mr. Johnsons" spoil your evening again, never allow your unit tests to depend on _anything_ external.
 Time is also an external value, though it may seem stable and predictable.

 One good way to validate your unit tests can be changing your PC clock to something out-of-date, like to a distant past or future, and check that the tests keep passing without raising false-positive errors.